-This specialization includes areas in Pre-Dentistry, Pre-Medicine, and Pre-Veterinary Medicine.
-The courses required in this specialization parallel those found at four-year institutions and should transfer without difficulty.
-Students must successfully complete core courses with a "C-" or better to meet specialization requirements.
-Students planning to transfer to a fouryear program may need to have additional hours beyond the specialization requirements at Northwest College in order to transfer in as a junior.
+This program includes areas in Pre-Dentistry, Pre-Medicine, and Pre-Veterinary Medicine.
+The courses required in this program parallel those found at four-year institutions and should transfer without difficulty.
+Students must successfully complete core courses with a "C-" or better to meet program requirements.
+Students planning to transfer to a four-year program may need to have additional hours beyond the program requirements at Northwest College in order to transfer in as a junior.
 These students should consult with their advisor and the appropriate four-year college catalog.

-ASSOCIATE OF SCIENCE with specialization in PRE-DENTISTRY, PRE-MEDICINE, and PRE-VETERINARY MEDICINE
+ASSOCIATE OF SCIENCE PRE-DENTISTRY, PRE-MEDICINE, and PRE-VETERINARY MEDICINE

 Number and Title Credits

-Students should refer to the Gradua tion
+Students should refer to the Gradu uation

-Requirements on pages 30-38 31-37
+Requirements on pages 30-38